IAmTylerKing/IAmTylerKing/README.md

 - 👋 Hi, I’m @IAmTylerKing
-- 👀 I’m interested in becoming a Front-End Dev.
+- 👀 I’m becoming a Front-End Web Developer.
-- 🌱 I’m currently learning HTML,CSS, and JavaScript.
+- 🌱 I’m currently learning HTML, CSS, JavaScript, and React.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me
+- 📫 You can reach me @king.tyler201@outlook.com.

 <!---
 IAmTylerKing/IAmTylerKing is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.